Pictus catfish - Pimelodus pictus

 Short description

-Why does my pictus catfish have spots?
+Why does my pictus catfish have white spots?